A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Framework

+Then, each module is instantiated with three key properties: \emph{instance}, \emph{tag}, and \emph{query}.
+The \emph{instance} property specifies the number of module instances, which can also be static (a list) or sweeping (a list of lists), similar to workload parameters.
+Next, the \emph{tag} property groups modules for scoped metric retrieval (Section~\ref{subsec:metric_retrieval}).
+Finally, the \emph{query} property defines the configuration to retrieve metrics from a module database, specified by class.
+Each query is user-defined by the database, consistent with \name's flexibility for defining new metrics and cost databases.

+\minisection{Metric Description:} The metric description lists the available metrics and specifies how they are aggregated when traversing the graph for metric retrieval.
+Each metric is defined with a name, unit, and aggregation type, e.g., \textit{area}, \textit{energy}, and \textit{runtime} (Section~\ref{subsec:metric_aggregation}).

+\minisection{Constraint Graph:} By default, \thiswork sweeps all parameters, which generates invalid design points.
+To constrain the design space to valid parameter combinations, \thiswork provides design constraining to remove invalid or unwanted configurations.
+This sweeping is implemented with three types of constraints: \emph{Injection}, \emph{Exclusion}, and \emph{Condition}. \begin{itemize} \item \emph{Injection} constraints enforce a one-to-one mapping between parameters, such as aligning the MA array's processing elements and pipeline registers. \item \emph{Exclusion} constraints remove invalid parameter combinations, such as removing MA array sizes that are larger than the matrix dimensions. \item \emph{Condition} constraints enforce a mapping between parameters that meet the condition, while removing combinations that do not, such as ensuring the MA array size aligns with the SRAM width. \end{itemize}

-Figure~\ref{fig:constraint_graph_sweeping} illustrates how to generate sweeping combinations from these constraints.
-Right after instantiation, static objects (event and metric descriptions) are directly forwarded generated descriptions in YAML format.
-Conversely, sweeping objects (architecture and workload descriptions) are used to generate an initial constraint graph.
-Then all \textit{condition} constraints are split into multiple non-condition constraints, since it is impossible to generate sweepings from condition constraints.
-Next, we group nodes connected by edges into a subgraph, within which constraints are reduced locally, resulting in a local sweeping.
-Finally, global sweeping considers all possible combinations between groups.
-All generated combinations are saved to generate their \name.
+Figure~\ref{fig:constraint_graph_sweeping} outlines how designs are constrained in \thiswork.
+It represents the design space as a constraint graph constructed from the system description and user-defined constraints. \circled{1} Static objects, such as event and metric descriptions, are directly forwarded to generate YAML description files.
+Sweeping objects, including architecture and workload descriptions, are used to construct the initial constraint graph in \circled{2}. \circled{3} All \textit{condition} constraints are split into multiple non-condition constraints, to define the valid and invalid combinations from the conditions. \circled{4} Nodes connected by edges are grouped into subgraphs, and each subgraph is reduced to produce local sweeps. \circled{5} A global sweep across groups then considers all possible combinations of these subgraphs. \circled{6} Finally, the swept architecture and workload combinations are joined with static objects to generate the YAML files.
+This produces description files that sweep the design space, constraining configurations to only valid design points.

+Through this front-end interface, \thiswork empowers designers to define \name descriptions and constraints, automatically generating and sweeping the design space at all specified design points, demonstrating \thiswork’s high programmability.